secretstartups/handbook/content/handbook/marketing/sales-development/How-Tos.md

 **Exporting Accounts and Leads to SFDC, and adding to your Outbound Pipeline.**

 After having manually shortlisted the accounts that are applicable to your campaign, the next step is to determine the relevant prospects per account and export them to SFDC.
 It is important to add accounts to your outbound pipeline so that AEs and other SDRs/BDRs know this is an account that is already being touched, and to avoid confusion or multiple people approaching the same prospects.
-Before moving an account into “Actively Working Status”, make sure there have been no MQLs or opportunities created from that account within the past 30 days, and there are no leads from that account in Qualifying status with activity in the last 30 days or with a future task date set.
+Before moving an account into "Actively Working Status", make sure there have been no MQLs or opportunities created from that account within the past 30 days, and there are no leads from that account in Qualifying status with activity in the last 30 days or with a future task date set.
 If you are not sure, double-check with the related AE, SDR or BDR.

 To determine which prospects to enroll per account, please follow the steps below:

-- Identify the idea value drivers to be used for the account’s pain-points through your manual research, as outlined above.
+- Identify the idea value drivers to be used for the account's pain-points through your manual research, as outlined above.
 - Determine which personas would most benefit from the specific value drivers by using our CoM documentation on HighSpot.
 - Run queries for the specific titles on ZoomInfo, and export to CRM.